nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 2. Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above irnstalled in your Computer.

 2. Download the latest `oneshelf.jar` from [here](https://github.com/AY2021S1-CS2103T-T12-1/tp/releases).